Kingcom/armips/Readme.txt

 Opens the specified file for output.
 If two file names are specified, then the assembler will copy the first file to the second path.
-All paths are relative to the current working directory, so from where the assembler was called.
+If relative include is off, all paths are relative to the current working directory, so from where the assembler was called.
+Otherwise the path is relative to the including assembly file.
 RamAddress specifies the difference between the first byte of the file and its position in RAM.
 So if file position 0x800 is at position 0x80010000 in RAM, the header size is 0x80010000-0x800=0x8000F800.
 Only the changes specified by the assembly code will be inserted, the rest of the file remains untouched.